cap-js/docs/tools/lint/meta/auth-restrict-grant-service.md

 #### ✅ &nbsp; Correct example

-Let's consider the following example with the `CatalogService` where there function `getViewsCount()` is restricted to the *Admin* role, granting all CDS events:
+Let's consider the following example with the `CatalogService` where the function `getViewsCount()` is restricted to the *Admin* role, granting all CDS events:

 ::: code-group
 <<< ../examples/auth-restrict-grant-service/correct/srv/cat-service.cds#snippet{cds:line-numbers} [srv/cat-service.cds]